-Recently, lithium resources were found in Jammu & Kashmir by the geological survey of India.
+Recently, lithium reserves were found in Jammu & Kashmir by the geological survey of India.
 Lithium is considered a crucial component for the production of rechargeable batteries, which are used in a variety of electronic devices, including smartphones, laptops, and electric vehicles.
 Read here to know more about the element and significance of the discovery.

 The Geological Survey of India (GSI) has established “inferred” lithium resources of 5.9 million tonnes in the Salal-Haimana area of the Reasi District of Jammu and Kashmir.
 These resources have been established as part of the “Reasi Sersandu-Kherikot-Rahotkot-Darabi” mineral block, where prospecting has been ongoing since 2021-22.